brandur/sorg/content/drafts/redis-streams.md

 The streamer moves staged records into Redis once they become visible outside of the transaction that created them.
-It runs as a separate process and for better efficiency, sends records in batches.
+It runs as a separate process, and sends records in batches for improved efficiency.

 ``` ruby
 def run_once